Teeth Bonding Media, PA

 Is dental bonding painful?

 No, dental bonding is not painful.
-There may be some sensitivity after the procedure, but it should go away within a day or two.
+There may be some sensitivity after the procedure, but it should disappear within a day or two.
+To minimize discomfort, you can take pain medication and avoid hard and crunchy foods.

 Can you whiten your teeth after dental bonding?

 Yes.
 You can whiten your teeth after tooth bonding.
 However, it is important to note that the bonding material will not change color.
-Therefore, if your teeth are significantly darker than the bonding material, you may still see a color difference.
+Therefore, you may still see a color difference if your teeth are significantly darker than the bonding material.

 Does teeth bonding look natural?

 Yes, dental bonding can give you a natural-looking smile.
-The dentist will use a tooth-colored resin to match the color of your teeth, and then shape and polish it to look like a natural tooth.
-Moreover, dental bonding can repair small chips or cracks, change the shape of teeth, and improve the color of teeth.
+Our dentist will use a tooth-colored resin to match the color of your teeth and then shape and polish it to look like a natural tooth.
+Moreover, dental bonding can repair small chips or cracks, change teeth’ shape, and improve teeth’ color.

 Does tooth bonding work on front teeth?

 Yes, tooth bonding can work on front teeth.
 The procedure involves using a resin material to bond the tooth.
-Your dentist uses this material to improve the appearance of the tooth.
+Our dentist uses this material to improve the appearance of the tooth.

 Can teeth decay under tooth bonding?

 Yes, teeth can decay under tooth bonding.
-This is because the bonding material is not as strong as the tooth enamel.
+The bonding material is not as strong as the tooth enamel.
 Over time, the bonding material can break down and allow bacteria to get into the tooth, which can cause decay.

 Can tooth bonding fall off?